Congratulations! You’ve attracted yourself a new member and you’re bound to be best friends forever, right?

 The reality, unfortunately, is that most members won’t stick with you beyond the first week, and even more will disappear by the end of a month.

-Those that stick around for the long haul are your loyal members and your best source of income.
+Those who stick around for the long haul are your loyal members and your best source of income.

 But first you have to get them to stay.